Interim Executive Director and General Manager

 The Board of Directors

 Former strategic planner and operational analyst in the tech industry, including work at Google and Forrester Research.
 Current board member at Keys School, with diverse experience in non-profit management and consulting.
 Earned a MBA from Dartmouth and a BA in Mathematics and French from Amherst College.
+Jesse is also a past president of the Maker Nexus Board.

 "I enjoy bringing together math, design, and art, and exploring maker projects with my kids, including laser cutting and running a tinkering club.
 I'm excited about the community-orientation of Maker Nexus, both in offering a chance for me to connect with other makers, and in making projects and classes more broadly accessible to local adults and youth."